Generic selectors

 While it might seem that all this detail is all unnecessary, look at one scripture where understanding the biblical meaning of offenses makes all the difference:

 This would not make any sense if it is read according to the strict English definition of offend.
-In other words, how could someone cause a child to offend?
-Knowing only the modern definition makes this scripture difficult to understand.
-However, the scripture makes sense when we understand that offend means to violate God’s Law and tempt another to sin.
-This verse could be written, “Whoever shall tempt or entice one of these little ones who believe in Me to sin…”—which makes the meaning clearer.
+In other words, why would people who betray others be offended?
+The scripture makes sense when we understand that offend means to violate God’s Law and tempt another to sin.
+This verse could be written, “And then many will [sin], will betray one another, and will hate one another”—which makes the meaning clearer.

 Finally, the other consequence of an offense is the potential to cause suffering.
 As we mentioned in the previous section, evil can hurt or harm others.
 So, offenses not only tempt others, the sin of the offense can result in their suffering as well.